Dr Helinor Johnston

-Helinor completed a post-doc in 2009, at Edinburgh Napier University that was concerned with reviewing the available published literature on the toxicity of nanoparticles to humans, through participation in the FP7 funded project ENRHES (Engineered Nanoparticles-Review of Health and Environmental Safety).
-This work resulted in the publication of 7 peer reviewed articles.
+Helinor completed a desk based post-doc in 2009, at Edinburgh Napier University, that was concerned with reviewing the available published literature on the toxicity of nanoparticles to humans, through participation in the FP7 funded project ENRHES (Engineered Nanoparticles-Review of Health and Environmental Safety).

-Prior to this she completed her PhD entitled ‘Evaluating the uptake, intracellular fate and functional consequences of hepatocyte exposure, to a range of nanoparticles in vitro’ in 2008 at Edinburgh Napier University.
+Helinor completed her PhD entitled ‘Evaluating the uptake, intracellular fate and functional consequences of hepatocyte exposure, to a range of nanoparticles in vitro’ in 2009 at Edinburgh Napier University.
 Helinor's PhD was conducted as part of the FP6 funded project PARTICLE_RISK.
 This project was responsible for assessing the health risks associated with exposure to nanoparticles.
 The adverse effects of a particle panel, that had varied physico-chemical characteristics was assessed at a number of target sites.
 She was responsible for determining the impacts of nanoparticle exposure on the liver.